The U.S. Nursing Shortage by State: 2026 and the Road Ahead

 Now that you’re aware of the factors contributing to the nationwide nursing shortage and the indicators to watch for, let’s dive into the numbers.
 We gathered data illustrating the nursing shortages by state from the Health Resources and Service Administration (HRSA), along with the U.S. Census Bureau, to show you which states are experiencing the highest shortages.

-You’ll also find your state’s current demand for nurses and an estimate of the demand in five years’ time.
-HRSA predicts demand for nurses based on how the population has utilized healthcare services in the past and their ability to pay for care.
+Additional details — like where the highest demand for nurses (by state) exists — may also help your ongoing recruiting efforts in the face of understaffing and competitive hiring.
+The HRSA predicts demand for nurses based on how the population has utilized healthcare services in the past and their ability to pay for care.

 In addition, you can look at trends in the ratio of nurse supply to the projected demand for nurses, or percent adequacy.
 This metric offers a snapshot of the severity of the nurse surplus or nurse shortage by state, with the lower percentage adequacy indicating a greater shortage of nurses.